 It makes sense to take a look at shipping costs, as they can differ – some 3D printing services charge up to 100 percent more than others for handling and shipping.

-License: The text of "3D Printing Service – 34 Best 3D Printing Services in 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Best Online 3D Printing Services (Fall Update)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.